CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/microsoft365/authentication/oauth/microsoft365oauthcertificatecredentials.md

 ### ObjectId

-The ObjectId of the user who is sending the email.
+The ObjectId of the user who is authenticating.
 The value of this property may optionally be encrypted; for more information on how to encrypt this property, see [EncryptableText][].

 | | |
 |--------------------|---------------------------|